tejas7khandare/Retail-Price-Optimization/README.md

 3. **Model Training:** Train the Random Forest model with the provided scripts.
 4. **Interpretation:** Use SHAP and permutation importance to interpret the model's predictions.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-- Special thanks to the contributors and resources that supported the development of this project.